-- A question we frequently hear is, how do blue light filters work?
-Before we answer that, let’s take a step back.
-As you are reading this article on either your smartphone, tablet, or computer, this means you are currently being exposed to dangerous blue light that is emitted from all digital devices.
-If you have read some of our other articles, you will be aware that blue light can cause severe long and short-term damage to your health.
+A question we frequently hear is – how do blue light filters work?
+As you are reading this article on either your smartphone, tablet, or computer, you are currently being exposed to blue light which is emitted from all digital devices.
+If you have read some of our other articles, you will already be aware that blue light can cause significant long and short-term damage to your health.

-Blue light exposure can cause eyestrain, headaches, fatigue and sleep problems in the short-term.
-Symptoms that inevitably impact your daily productivity and mood.
-However, blue light exposure can lead to more serious long-term health issues by increasing the risk of depression, heart disease, obesity, and macular degeneration, which leads to vision impairment.
+In the short term, Blue light exposure can cause eyestrain, headaches, fatigue and sleep problems which will inevitably impact your daily productivity and mood.
+However, blue light exposure can also lead to more serious long-term health issues by increasing the risk of depression, heart disease, obesity, and macular degeneration, which leads to vision impairment.

 Health Risks From Blue Light

-- These health risks have led companies such as Ocushield to develop anti-blue light protective filters for digital devices to block blue light and reduce the risk of these health issues.
+These health risks have led us to develop anti blue light filters for digital devices which block blue light and reduce the risk of these health issues.
 So, now we are aware of the dangers of blue light, the question is – how do blue light filters work?

 Firstly, it is important to note that there are different types of blue light filters.
-There are a variety of blue light filtering products on the market, and many phones will give you the options of shifting to night mode.
+There are a variety of blue light filtering products on the market, and many phones will give you the option to shift to night mode.

 The Science Behind Blue Light Filters

-Ocushield is a semi-permanent protective filter which attaches to your smartphones, tablets or computers.
-This blocks blue light emissions while retaining the same crystal-clear screen quality and color at all times (more on that in a moment!).
+Ocushield is a screen protector which includes a medically rated blue light filter, and can be attached to your smartphone, tablet or computer.
+This blocks blue light emissions while retaining the same crystal-clear screen quality and color at all times.

-- The orange tinge which is emitted from devices in night mode comes as a direct result of the way screens emit light in the first place – and is completely different to the way physical filters work.
+The orange tinge which is emitted from devices in night mode comes as a direct result of the way screens emit light in the first place – and is completely different to the way physical filters, like Ocushield, work.
 As displayed in the image below, light is made up of electromagnetic particles that travel in waves (which are represented here as different colours).
 Together these make up the electromagnetic spectrum.

-- However, physical filters such as Ocushield do not make your screen appear orange as they instead absorb the blue light which leaves your phone, rather than removing it from the screen’s output entirely.
+However, physical filters like Ocushield do not make your screen appear orange as they instead absorb the blue light which leaves your phone, rather than removing it from the screen’s output entirely.
 The result is a blue light-free screen, with none of the discolouration.

-- We recommend investing in anti-blue light lightbulbs for your house fittings to ensure your eyes are protected from light while at home, particularly if you have children.
-For close-up work such as reading, you can find anti-blue light lamps, which allow you to get a bit of night time reading in without the blue light of white light bulbs disrupting your sleep later on.
+We recommend investing in anti blue light bulbs for you house fittings to ensure your eyes are protected while at home, particularly if you have children.
+For activities like reading you can find bedside lamps which emit a warm, relaxing light which is perfect for allowing you to see clearly without impacting your sleep afterwards.

-- can be detrimental to our health, which is why everyone should be taking precautions such as using blue light filters, particularly within this digital era where everyone is glued to their phone.
+Over-exposure to blue light can be detrimental to our health, which is why everyone should be taking precautions such as using blue light filters, particularly in this digital era where everyone is glued to their phone.
 We highly recommend purchasing a blue light filter to protect yourself from any health risks and to improve your sleep.
-However, while you wait for it to arrive, we have ten tips to ensure you have the best sleep possible:
+However, here are a few tips and tricks help you get the best sleep possible: